Book Review: pilgrimage

 Something calls to me from the edge of the desert, a fence of sagging guitar strings that no longer carries a tune, the scattered skulls of cows lowing to the wind, an arroyo mouthing a dry poem, stones rising out of the sand to sing of constellations that have never been named, a rusted truck turned-sphinx waiting for a lone traveler to question, a blue-tailed lizard, startled by the passing shadow of a hawk, that scurries onto the top of a rock, surveys the empty sky, and then rests like a monument to itself for the whole of an afternoon.

-a butterfly brings its wings
+hands in prayer a butterfly brings its wings together

 Polette transforms this desert landscape into something almost Dali-esque.
 The images pile like stones in a cairn, one on top of another—and then that final lift of the haiku, the juxtaposition of images that captures the spiritual side of what’s being described.
 It’s an excellent entry into what’s to come.